FAQ

 What is the main processor on the ALPON X4?

-The host compute is the Raspberry Pi Compute Module 4 (CM4): a quad-core Cortex-A72 (BCM2711) running at 1.5 GHz with up to 8 GB LPDDR4 memory and on-board eMMC up to 32 GB (8 / 16 / 32 GB variants).
+The host compute is the Raspberry Pi CM4: a quad-core Cortex-A72 (BCM2711) running at 1.5 GHz with up to 8 GB LPDDR4 memory and on-board eMMC up to 32 GB (8 / 16 / 32 GB variants).
 The CM4 handles the operating system, networking stack, and application containers.

 Do not connect Ethernet or PoE to the GPIO Add-on port

 This is the most common installation mistake.
 The Add-on port is exclusively for Sixfab Edge add-on modules.
-Use the ETH or ETH/G ports for networking.
+Use ETH or ETH/G for networking, and ETH/G only for PoE+ power.

 • ETH: 100 Mbps Fast Ethernet over the secondary network controller.
 Use for management, ALPON Cloud traffic, and low-bandwidth uplinks.